-'''

 int vn_map (vp, addr, length, offset, flags, crp)

 struct vnode vp;

 caddr_t addr;

 uint length;

 uint offset;

 uint flags;

 struct ucred crp;

-'''

-Note: The addr, offset, and length parameters are unused in the current implementation.
-The file system is expected to store the segment ID with the file in the gn\seg field of the g-node for the file.

-addr Identifies the location within the process address space where the mapping is to begin.

-length Specifies the maximum size to be mapped.

-offset Specifies the location within the file where the mapping is to begin.

-flags Identifies what type of mapping to perform.
+- Note: The addr, offset, and length parameters are unused in the current implementation.
+The file system is expected to store the segment ID with the file in the gn_seg field of the g-node for the file. - vp Points to the virtual node (v-node) of the file. - addr Identifies the location within the process address space where the mapping is to begin. - length Specifies the maximum size to be mapped. - offset Specifies the location within the file where the mapping is to begin. - flags Identifies what type of mapping to perform.
 This value is composed of bit values defined in the /usr/include/sys/shm.h file.
-The following values are of particular interest to file system implementations: SHM RDONLY The virtual memory object is read-only.
+The following values are of particular interest to file system implementations:

+SHM_RDONLY

-SHM\COPY The virtual memory object is copy-on-write.
-If this
+The virtual memory object is read-only.